Peony’s Tavern: 2.02 – Hand in Hand for Three Lifetimes Without Regret

 Chapter 2.02

 Her breathing came to an abrupt stop.
-Shao Zi work hard to open her eyes and look at the person, but couldn’t see anything.
+Shao Zi tried hard to open her eyes and look at the person, but couldn’t see anything.
 As she was about to summon a light, they seemed to sense her movements and reached out, holding her hand and closing her palm, preventing her from lighting a lantern.
 Shao Zi obediently put her hand away.
 Her body was picked up by that person and with lithe footsteps, they leapt towards the outside.

 Shao Zi lightly sniffed the scent on his person, raising her head: “Are you the person that was on the demonic mountain that day?”